Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Introduction

-\Ac{SR} has successfully been applied for scientific discovery in many domains, \eg, astrophysics \cite{MatchevMatchevaRoman:2022:1,CranmerSanchezGonzalezBattagliaXuCranmerSpergelHo:2020:1,LemosJeffreyCranmerHoBattaglia:2023:1}, material science \cite{WangWagnerRondinelli:2019:1,WangWangLiZhouSun:2024:1,BurlacuKommendaKronbergerWinklerAffenzeller:2023:1}, and thermodynamics \cite{MuznyHuberKazakov:2013:1,FrotscherMartinekFingerhutYangVrabecHerzogRichter:2023:1,YangFrotscherRichter:2025:1,SotiriadouAntoniadisAssaelMartinekHuber:2025:1}.
-Some problems may benefit from, or even necessitate, the incorporation of categorical variables.\footnote{In this work, we use the term \enquote{categorical variables} in favor of \enquote{nominal variables}, as they allow simpler phrasing and thus clearer understanding.
-We do not imply any ordering of the category values.} Categorical variables allow different continuous datasets to be combined that either describe the same phenomenon measured under different conditions, or describe different but similar phenomena.
-Categorical variables may be incorporated into symbolic expressions by using a single, \enquote{shared} functional form, but different sets of parameters for each categorical variable value.
-For example, \cite{MartinekBellHerzogRichterYang:2025:1} developed a single expression linking the residual entropy to the viscosity of $127$~fluids, where the fluids represent one categorical variable.
-This is achieved by sharing some parameters across all fluids and identifying some for each fluid individually.
-This correlation was, however, developed without the use of \ac{SR}.
-Intuitively, finding a model capable of describing multiple similar phenomena increases the chances of if it being meaningful and that it can generalize beyond the provided category values.
-The chances of the model valid for $127$~fluids being valid for a $128^{\textup{th}}$~fluid are high.
+\Ac{SR} has successfully been applied to scientific discovery in many domains, \eg, astrophysics \cite{MatchevMatchevaRoman:2022:1,CranmerSanchezGonzalezBattagliaXuCranmerSpergelHo:2020:1,LemosJeffreyCranmerHoBattaglia:2023:1}, material science \cite{WangWagnerRondinelli:2019:1,WangWangLiZhouSun:2024:1,BurlacuKommendaKronbergerWinklerAffenzeller:2023:1}, and thermodynamics \cite{MuznyHuberKazakov:2013:1,FrotscherMartinekFingerhutYangVrabecHerzogRichter:2023:1,YangFrotscherRichter:2025:1,SotiriadouAntoniadisAssaelMartinekHuber:2025:1,YangRichter:2025:1}.
+For some problems, it is beneficial to describe similar systems using the same functional form and allow it to differ only in the parameter values.
+For example, \cite{MartinekBellHerzogRichterYang:2025:1} developed a single, \emph{shared} expression linking the residual entropy to the viscosity of $124$~fluids.
+Some of the parameters are fluid-agnostic and are \emph{shared} among all fluids, while other parameters are fluid-specific (\emph{non-shared}) and change to accommodate the different behavior.
+Intuitively, finding a functional form capable of describing multiple similar phenomena increases the chances of it being meaningful and of generalizing beyond the provided category values.
+The chances of the functional form that is valid for $124$~fluids being valid for a $125^{\textup{th}}$~fluid are high.
+Notably, this viscosity correlation was developed without the use of \ac{SR}.
+This approach essentially introduces one categorical variable, with the various fluids serving as its different category values.\footnote{In this work, we use the term \enquote{categorical variables} in favor of \enquote{nominal variables}, as they allow simpler phrasing and thus clearer understanding.
+We do not imply any ordering of the category values.}